 3. Objective Flexibility

 When you boost a post, Facebook streamlines the process to make it as easy as possible.
-As a result, they never ask you to choose a campaign objective.
+As a result, they never ask you to choose a The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery..
 They make assumptions.
 They look at the type of post and give you a few optimization options.

 The reality is, though, that you may not want to optimize the way Facebook suggests.
 And you can’t optimize differently without choosing a different campaign objective.